Construction Calculators

 Example paint calculation

-So, approximately 3 liters of paint is required.
+So, approximately 3 liters of paint is required for this wall.

 Actual paint consumption may vary depending on surface condition, paint quality, application method, and wall preparation.
 Rough or newly plastered surfaces require more paint compared to smooth, primed walls.